Small planet, big impact: How 'The Goblin' could reshape our ideas about the solar system

-With help from telescopes aimed beyond Pluto to the outer fringes of our solar system, a trio of astronomers has discovered a tiny dwarf planet whose extraordinary path around the sun adds to evidence that a larger, as-yet-undiscovered object is lurking even farther out.
+With their telescopes aimed beyond Pluto to the outer fringes of our solar system, a trio of astronomers has discovered a tiny dwarf planet whose extraordinary path around the sun adds to evidence that a larger, as-yet-undiscovered object is lurking even farther out.

 The discovery, announced on Tuesday by the International Astronomical Union and described in a paper submitted to The Astronomical Journal, came as part of ongoing efforts to find Planet X, aka Planet 9.
 That's the hypothetical "super-Earth" or an even larger planet whose existence astronomers have been trying to confirm for several years now.